cheuerde/cpgen/README.md

 ## Parallel Genomic Evaluations in R

 The package offers a variety of functions that are frequently being used in genomic prediction and genomewide association studies.
-The package is based on 'Rcpp' and`RcppEigen`, hence all routines are implemented using the matrix algebra library `Eigen`.
+The package is based on`Rcpp` and`RcppEigen`, hence all routines are implemented using the matrix algebra library `Eigen`.
 The main emphasis of the package lies in parallel computing which is realized by C++ functions making use of `OpenMP`.